kigsmtua/kigsmtua.github.io/_posts/2024-04-15-a-template-for-incidents-retrospective.md

 3. The five whys

 The 5 whys is a  good technique for identifying the root cause of an incident, as we ask questions that lead us in the right path until we come up with a solution.
-A detailed explanation of the 5 whys can be found here https://www.mindtools.com/a3mi00v/5-whys
+A detailed explanation of the 5 whys can be found here [The five whys](https://www.mindtools.com/a3mi00v/5-whys "The five whys").

 Start with the immediate cause (e.g., database instance failure) and ask "why" multiple times to uncover underlying issues.
 This method helps move beyond surface-level explanations and identify systemic issues that need addressing.